GenericMappingTools/gmt/doc/rst/source/pshistogram.rst

 .. _-C:

 **-C**\ *cpt*
-    Give a CPT file.
+    Give a CPT.
 The mid x-value for each bar is used to look-up the bar color.

 .. _-D: